nhsz/square-area/README.md

 // => 9.869604401089358

 console.log(squareArea(-1))
-// => TypeError: Invalid input.
+// => Error: Invalid size.
 Side of the square must be greater than or equal to 0
 ```